TiPSYDiPSY/snake-game/README.md

 ## Description

-his project was made for gaining experience in python and developing game for fun using only standart library.
+This project was made for gaining experience in python and developing game for fun using only standart library.

 ## Usage